Think of Me (Buck Owens song)

-"Think of Me" is a 1966 single by Buck Owens.
+"Think of Me" is a song by Buck Owens and his Buckaroos, and included on their Open Up Your Heart (album) in 1966.
+It was written by Don Rich and Estrella Olson.
 The single reached number one on the country charts and stayed at the top for six weeks.
 "Think of Me" spent a total of twenty weeks on the country charts.
-"Think of Me" also made the Hot 100.
+"Think of Me" also peaked at number 74 on the Billboard Hot 100.